mmontone/slime-star/README.md

 - [SLIME Breakpoints](https://github.com/mmontone/slime-breakpoints)
 - [Quicklisp apropos](https://github.com/mmontone/quicklisp-apropos)
 - Inspect objects from their printed representation in output streams.
+- Access to dpans3 based ANSICL spec in Emacs Info format.

 It also adds some custom utilities and menus.